nrfletcher/trivia-bot/README.md

 cd trivia-bot
 ```
 3. Within the 'main.py' file, change the string TOKEN to your Discord bot token from Discord developer dashboard
+4. Run 'main.py' to activate the bot and begin using the script.
+To have this running constant without a machine you will need to use a service such as Heroku
-4. In order to utilize the statistics and user records, alter the 'mysql.connector.connect()' parameters to your MySQL database
+5. In order to utilize the statistics and user records, alter the 'mysql.connector.connect()' parameters to your MySQL database

 ## This project has three main components:
 * The server bot utilizing the Discord.py API